deepgenerativemodels/notes/introduction/index.md

 underlying distribution, say $$p_{\mathrm{data}}$$.
 At its very core, the goal of any generative model is then to approximate this data distribution given access to the dataset $$\mathcal{D}$$.
-The hope is that if we are able to *learn* a good generative model, we can use the learned model for downstream *inference*.
+The hope is that if we can *learn* a good generative model, we can use the learned model for downstream *inference*.

 Learning